lis05/MoLa/idea/MoLa.md

 1. Checks whether `module_path` is correct.
 Otherwise signals InvalidModulePathError.
 2. Checks whether there is no global variable with the name `identifier` in the current environment.
 If there is, signals NameAlreadyTakenError.
 3. Checks whether the module at `module_path` has already been imported (directly or indirectly).
 If such, `identifier` becomes a reference to that module structure, and the instruction terminates.
-4. Otherwise, creates a new environment.
-5. Generates instructions and appends them to the end of the instructions list.
+4. Generates instructions and appends them to the end of the instructions list.
+All generated instructions receive a new env_id.
-6. Executes the instructions of the module in the new environment.
+5. Executes the instructions of the module in the new environment.
-7. Creates a module structure containing the environment under the name of `identifier`, as well as the absolute offset to the instructions in the imported module.
+6. Creates a module structure containing the environment under the name of `identifier`, as well as the absolute offset to the instructions in the imported module.

 #### `EXPORT_OBJECT identifier`
 - `identifier` is the name under which we want to export the object on the stack.